 We Love Teachers: Teachers can receive $3 off admission with valid school ID

-By this time Ashley's pre-trip excitement was catching up with her so we returned to the RV park so all of us could rest up.
+By this time Ashley's pre-trip excitement was catching up with her so we returned to the RV park so all of us could rest up before dinner.
 Plan some R&R time on Day 1 to rest up from traveling to Hershey.
 You're on vacation after all!

 Got an early start for Hershey Park, 100 Hersheypark Dr, Hershey, PA, as Jay had made reservations for Ashley to have a Character Breakfast at the park's Chocolatier Restaurant.